 Should I remortgage?

-Most homeowners remortgage their home at some point in their life.
-It’s no longer the norm to stay in a mortgage deal for the full term – usually a 25 year period.
+Many homeowners remortgage their home at some point.
+It’s no longer the norm to stay in a mortgage deal for the full term, which is usually around 25 years.

 But is remortgaging worth it?

-There are a number of reasons you may want to remortgage your home, and we’ll take a look at these in more detail below.
+That depends on your circumstances.
+There are a number of benefits you could gain from remortgaging.
+We’ll take a look at these in more detail below.

-If you’re currently on a variable rate mortgage but want for more stable mortgage payments for a specified period, you may want to find a new fixed interest rate mortgage.
+If you’re currently on a variable rate mortgage but want more stable monthly mortgage payments, you may want to switch to a fixed interest rate mortgage.

-Some mortgages will offer a lower-interest introductory period.
-When that period comes to an end, it can often be worth switching your mortgage to gain a more favourable deal elsewhere.
+Some mortgage deals offer a lower-interest introductory period.
+When that period comes to an end, it can often be worth switching your mortgage to a more favourable deal elsewhere.

 Some mortgage types come with a bit more flexibility, and this may suit your current needs.
 An offset mortgage, for example, enables you to offset any savings interest against mortgage interest.

-With interest rates on mortgages often lower than those of credit cards and other debts, it may be worth considering shifting other outstanding loans to your mortgage.
-This isn’t always the case, however, so it’s always worth speaking with a fee-free mortgage broker to discuss your options first.
+With interest rates on mortgages usually being lower than those on credit cards and other loans, it may be worth consolidating other debts into your mortgage.
+This isn’t always a good idea, though, so it’s always worth speaking with a fee-free mortgage broker to discuss your options first.

-If you’re considering doing any home improvements, remortgaging can help you access additional funds.
-By making improvements that add value to your home, this could also act as an investment in the long run.
+If you’re considering home improvements, remortgaging can help you access extra funds.
+By making improvements that add value to your home, this could also be a good investment in the long run.

-Whether you start earning more or find yourself strapped for cash, remortgaging your home allows you to find a product better suited to your new needs.
+Whether you start earning more or find yourself strapped for cash, remortgaging your home allows you to find a mortgage deal better suited to your new needs.